enthought/traitsui/docs/source/traitsui_user_manual/handler.rst

 ModelView Class
 ```````````````

-The ModelView class is useful when creating a variant of the standard MVC design
+The ModelView class is useful when creating a variant of the standard MVC
-pattern.
-In this variant, the ModelView subclass reformulates a number of trait
+design pattern.
+In this variant, the ModelView subclass reformulates a number
-attributes on it model object as properties on the ModelView, usually to convert
+of trait attributes on its model object as properties on the ModelView, usually
-the model's data into a format that is more suited to a user interface.
+to convert the model's data into a format that is more suited to a user
+interface.

 The context dictionary that a ModelView object passes to the View's ui() method
 contains the following entries: